-Let’s walk through the primary alternatives to using PayPal for nonprofits.
-Let’s start with online fundraising software:
+Let’s walk through the primary alternatives to using PayPal for nonprofit organizations.
+Here are some examples of online fundraising platforms:

 - Fundly: Fundly is an online crowdfunding site with particular appeal for nonprofits as a PayPal alternative, as your fundraising page is completely customizable.
-You’ll have easy social sharing integrations at your fingertips, intuitive management tools, and the ability to offer perks to donors, depending on their level of support.
-However, you’ll have to contend with a 4.9% platform fee on top of the 2.9% + $0.30 fee charged to each transaction — thankfully, Fundly recently eliminated its platform fee.
+You’ll have easy social sharing integrations, intuitive management tools, and the ability to offer perks to donors, depending on their level of support.
+However, there’s a 4.9% platform fee on top of the 2.9% + $0.30 fee charged to each transaction — thankfully, Fundly recently eliminated its platform fee.

 - Qgiv: Qgiv’s online fundraising platform is another PayPal alternative worth your consideration from a nonprofit standpoint.
 Qgiv’s donation forms are fully customizable (much more so than PayPal’s donation forms) and mobile-responsive.
 The platform allows for recurring gifts to encourage donors.
 Qgiv even provides an auction platform and event management capabilities from its app.
 Qgiv’s pricing and fees both vary depending on the level of service you need — just know that there will be a monthly fee.

-- GoFundMe: While GoFundMe is known as a platform for personal crowdfunding, it also supports nonprofit fundraising as well?
+- GoFundMe: While GoFundMe is known as a platform for personal crowdfunding, it also supports nonprofit fundraising.
 With GoFundMe, you can launch an unlimited number of campaigns, access basic donor data, and set up team fundraising pages, all without paying a monthly fee or a platform fee (just a 2.9% + $0.30 processing fee).
-Alternatively, you can use GoFundMe’s CrowdRise software to enhance your fundraising capabilities further.
+Alternatively, you can use the GoFundMe Charity’s CrowdRise software to enhance your fundraising capabilities further.
 CrowdRise’s Essential package offers more extensive donor data, ticketing and registration features, deductible email receipts, and more.
-While the Essential package does sport a platform fee of 5%, this package also lets you pass the fees — both the platform fee and the payment processing fee — on to the donor.
-Read our GoFundMe review to learn more about the platform.
+Read our GoFundMe review to learn more.